 Student must enroll for repeat of the university course.

-Student will be denied advancement to the next level of the nursing program if grades of C- or below exist in concurrent university courses required by the School.
+Student will be denied advancement to the next level of the nursing program if a grade of C- or below is earned in a co-requisite university course required by the School.